Stephen H. Sholes

-Stephen Henry Sholes (February 12, 1911 – April 22, 1968) was a prominent American recording executive with RCA Victor.
+Stephen Henry Sholes (February 12, 1911 – April 22, 1968) was an American recording executive with RCA Victor.

 Career

-Sholes was born in Washington, D.C. and moved with his family to Merchantville, New Jersey, at the age of nine, near where his father worked in the Victor Talking Machine Company plant in Camden.
+Sholes was born in Washington, D.C., and moved with his family to Merchantville, New Jersey, at the age of nine, near where his father worked in the Victor Talking Machine Company plant in Camden.
 Sholes started work at Victor as a messenger boy in 1929 and worked part-time for the firm while a student at Rutgers University.

 Scholes worked for a time in RCA Victor's radio division, but his experience playing saxophone and clarinet in dance bands led him to the record division.
 During World War II, he worked in the Army's V-disc operation, which made records for radio broadcast and for personal use by army personnel.